IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 	});
 ```

-### chaincode.invoke.CUSTOM_FUNCTION_NAME(args, [enrollID], [callback])
+### chaincode.invoke.CUSTOM_FUNCTION_NAME(args, [enrollId], [callback])
 Will query your Go function CUSTOM_FUNCTION_NAME and pass it `args`.
 Usually `args` is an array of strings.
-The `enrollID` parameter should be the desired secure context enrollID that has already been registered against the selected peer.
+The `enrollId` parameter should be the desired secure context enrollId that has already been registered against the selected peer.
-If left `null` the SDK will use a known enrollID for the selected peer. (this is only relevant in a permissioned network)
+If left `null` the SDK will use a known enrollId for the selected peer. (this is only relevant in a permissioned network)

 Ex: